enriqueherbertag-lgtm/SmartJoint/README.en.md

 ORCID: 0009-0004-4615-6825
 GitHub: @enriqueherbertag-lgtm

-*Documentation assisted by DeepSeek (AI) for writing and structure.*
+*Documentation assisted by DeepSeek (AI) in writing and structure.*

 ---

-## Citation

-If you use SmartJoint in your research or project, please cite:

-Enrique Aguayo H. (2026).
-SmartJoint: Direct drive intelligent joint (v0.1).

 ## License